Subrosian/SDMIO/README.md

-# stepmania-teensy-v2
+# Subrosian's Dance Machine IO board
-Documentation and Arduino code for my Stepmania Teensy project V2.
+Documentation and source files for a custom IO board for 4 panel dance machines.

 This project involves using a Teensy 3.5 and a Pacdrive to handle button inputs and lighting outputs, with all lighting outputs being RGB and being able to have animations instead of static info coming out of Stepmania.
-I am currently converting my system from using the SextetStream driver to using the Pacdrive driver.
-My goal is to have all of the lighting code being provided to the Teensy through the Pacdrive, and then all of the custom animations will be handled by the Teensy.
-All lighting in the cab/pads will be using individually controllable RGB LEDs.

 ## Current status

-The RGB led light rings have come in.
-I've started cutting out all of my V1 work to get ready for the V2 install.
-Updates to happen more frequently now.
+I've been super lazy for the last few years and just picked this back up.
+Updates to be more frequent until the project is completed now.

 ## Pictures